'Republicans are nervous': Some in GOP eye protests warily - KVIA

 Still, a network of conservative groups has activated to support the efforts — seizing on the anxiety and distrust that comes with a moment of turmoil.
 Conservative groups with national networks, including FreedomWorks and Tea Party Patriots, have pushed the “reopen” message on social media.

 “We need to let people know that now is not the time to let their guard down,” Tillis said on Thursday during a coronavirus conference call with constituents.
-He said he thinks one or two other states talking about reopening are “doing just a little bit too soon based on the data and the presidential guidelines.”
+He said he thinks one or two other states talking about reopening “may be doing it just a little bit too soon based on the data and the presidential guidelines.”

 “People are saying ‘Finally someone is saying what I feel,’” he said, predicting the shutdowns will be “the defining issue” in his race against Sen. Tina Smith.